Hack The Box - MonitorsTwo

 The message states that there are a few vulnerabilities to be aware of.
 The final one listed jumped out at me as a good path to try and get a root shell (CVE-2021-41091), as it consists of exploiting Docker's overlay file system to traverse the data directory contents and execute programs with extended permissions within a the container to escalate privileges on the host system.

-As stated on the GitHub page for the PoC, root access needs to be obtained on the Docker container in order to run the exploit.
+There's a PoC for CVE-2021-41091 here.
+As stated on the PoC GitHub page, root access needs to be obtained on the Docker container in order to run the exploit.
 So, I enumerated the system with LinPEAS to try and find a way to escalate privileges:

 linpeas SUID

-The results showed that /sbin/capsh was worth looking into.
-I checked GTFOBins and found that running ./capsh --gid=0 --uid=0 -- on an existing SUID binary should escalate privileges to root:
+The results showed that the /sbin/capsh SUID binary was worth looking into.
+I checked GTFOBins and found that running ./capsh --gid=0 --uid=0 -- should escalate privileges to root:

 GTFOBins

-Within /sbin I ran the command ./capsh --gid=0 --uid=0 -- which gave me root within the Docker container:
+Within /sbin I ran the command ./capsh --gid=0 --uid=0 -- which escalated to root within the Docker container:

 docker root

-The next step of the exploit was to set the setuid bit on /bin/bash with chmod u+s /bin/bash:
+The next step of the exploit was to set the SUID bit on /bin/bash:

 chmod u+s /bin/bash